 NOTE: We have broadened our definition of "personification" to include "zoomorphism" (speaking of other things as if they had animal characteristics) and "anthropomorphism" (speaking of non-human things as if they had human characteristics) because the translation strategies for them are the same.
-Next we recommend you learn about:

-Apostrophe (UTA PDF) Biblical Imagery - Common Patterns (UTA PDF) Referenced in: Galatians 3:8; Galatians 3:23; Galatians 3:24; Galatians 3:25; Galatians 4:3; Galatians 4:25; Galatians 4:26; Galatians 4:30; Galatians 5:13; Galatians 5:16; Galatians 5:17; Galatians 5:18; Galatians 5:19; Galatians 5:24 Possession Description In English, the grammatical form that commonly indicates possession is also used to indicate a variety of relationships between people and objects or people and other people.
+Next we recommend you learn about: Apostrophe (UTA PDF) Biblical Imagery - Common Patterns (UTA PDF) Referenced in: Galatians 3:8; Galatians 3:23; Galatians 3:24; Galatians 3:25; Galatians 4:3; Galatians 4:25; Galatians 4:26; Galatians 4:30; Galatians 5:13; Galatians 5:16; Galatians 5:17; Galatians 5:18; Galatians 5:19; Galatians 5:24 Possession Description In English, the grammatical form that commonly indicates possession is also used to indicate a variety of relationships between people and objects or people and other people.
 In English, that grammatical relationship is shown by using the word "of," by using an apostrophe and the letter "s", or by using a possessive pronoun.
-The following examples are different ways to indicate that my grandfather owns a house.
-This page answers the question: What is possession and how can I translate phrases that show it?
-In order to understand this topic, it would be good to read: Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) - the house of my grandfather - my grandfather 's house - his house Possession is used in Hebrew, Greek, and English for a variety of situations.
-Here are a few common situations that it is used for. - Ownership Someone owns something. - The clothes of me my clothes The clothes that I own - Social Relationship Someone has some kind of social relationship with another. - The mother of John John's mother the woman who gave birth to John, or the woman who cared for John - A teacher of Israel Israel's teacher a person who teaches Israel - Association A particular thing is associated with a particular person, place, or thing. - \circ The sickness of David David's sickness the sickness that David is experiencing - \circ the fear of the Lord the fear that is appropriate for a human being to have when relating to the Lord - Contents Something has something in it. - a bag of clothes a bag that has clothes in it, or a bag that is full of clothes - Part and whole: One thing is part of another. - my head the head that is part of my body - the roof of a house the roof that is part of a house In some languages there is a special form of possession, termed inalienable possession.
+The following examples are different ways to indicate that my grandfather owns a house. - the house of my grandfather - my grandfather 's house - his house Possession is used in Hebrew, Greek, and English for a variety of situations.
+Here are a few common situations that it is used for. - Ownership Someone owns something. - $\,\circ\,$ The clothes of me my clothes The clothes that I own - Social Relationship Someone has some kind of social relationship with another. - $^{\circ}$ The mother of John John's mother the woman who gave birth to John, or the woman who cared for John - ${}{\circ}$ A teacher of Israel Israel's teacher a person who teaches Israel - Association A particular thing is associated with a particular person, place, or thing. - The sickness of David David's sickness the sickness that David is experiencing - \circ the fear of the Lord the fear that is appropriate for a human being to have when relating to the Lord - Contents Something has something in it. - \circ a bag of clothes a bag that has clothes in it, or a bag that is full of clothes - Part and whole: One thing is part of another. - my head the head that is part of my body - $^{\circ}$ the roof of a house the roof that is part of a house In some languages there is a special form of possession, termed inalienable possession.
 This form of possession is used for things that cannot be removed from you, as opposed to things you could lose.
 In the examples above, my head and my mother are examples of inalienable possession (at least in some languages), while my clothes or my teacher would be alienably possessed.
 What may be considered alienable vs. inalienable may differ by language.
+In languages that mark the difference, the expression of inalienable possession and alienable possession will be different.
 Reasons This Is a Translation Issue - You (the translator) need to understand the relationship between two ideas represented by the two nouns when one is in the grammatical relationship of possessing the other. - Some languages do not use grammatical possession for all of the situations that your source text Bible might use it for.
 Examples From the Bible Ownership - In the example below, the son owned the money.
-The younger son ... wasted his wealth by living recklessly.
-(Luke 15:13b) Social Relationship - In the example below, the disciples were people who learned from John.
-Then the disciples of John came to him.
-(Matthew 9:14a ULT) Association - In the example below, the gospel is the message associated with Paul because he preaches it.
-Remember Jesus Christ, raised from the dead, from the seed of David, according to my gospel, (2 Timothy 2:8 ULT) Material - In the example below, the material used for making the crowns was gold.
-On their heads were something like crowns of gold.
-(Revelation 9:7b) Contents - In the example below, the cup has water in it.
-For whoever gives you a cup of water to drink ... will not lose his reward.
-(Mark 9:41 ULT) Part of a whole - In the example below, the door was a part of the palace.
-But Uriah slept at the door of the king's palace.
-(2 Samuel 11:9a ULT) Part of a group - In the example below, "us" refers to the whole group and "each one" refers to the individual members.
-Now to each one of us grace has been given according to the measure of the gift of Christ.
-(Ephesians 4:7 ULT) Events and Possession Sometimes one or both of the nouns is an abstract noun that refers to an event or action.
-In the examples below, the abstract nouns are in bold print.
-These are just some of the relationships that are possible between two nouns when one of them refers to an event.
-Subject - Sometimes the word after "of" tells who would do the action named by the first noun.
-In the example below, John baptized people.
-The baptism of John, was it from heaven or from men?
-Answer me.
-(Mark 11:30) In the example below, Christ loves us.